 Front of House Roles

-1 - Activities Assistants: Working with Public Programs staff to enhance the experience of visitors on weekends and during school holidays with specially designed activities for families with children under 12 years of age.
+1 - Activities Assistants: Working with Education and Community Programs staff to enhance the experience of visitors on weekends and during school holidays with specially designed activities for families with children under 12 years of age.
 Staff and Volunteers engage with these visitors, deepening their understanding of our galleries and exhibitions.
 These hands on, often craft based activities, allow children to make and keep unique creations as a memory of an immersive learning experience.
 Special events cater for visitors and stakeholders of all ages.

 Rostered on weekends, school holidays; some special events on weekends, and/or evenings.

 2 - Tour Guides: Presenting tours, enabling visitors to make the most of their time at the Museums.
 At Melbourne Museum, tours provide highlights of the building and galleries; at Scienceworks there are separate tours for the Pumping Station and Collection Store.
 After at least six months in an ongoing role, tour guide training may be undertaken subject to the training calendar.

 3 - Discovery Centre Assistants: Supporting the public and Museum staff who work in Museum Victoria's free public research facilities at Melbourne Museum and the Immigration Museum.
 The Discovery Centre at Melbourne Museum administers all public enquiries that relate to the museum’s research and collection activities.
 Volunteers assist with researching answers to enquires that do not need referring to museum experts.
 The Immigration Discovery Centre enables member of the public to access information on general immigration history and well as provide assistance and community information.